xjh093/JHCategories/README.md

 # UIView-JHCategory

+## 1.Set view's Frame from a string.
+## 2.A quick method to set view's Property.

-set view's Frame from a string.
+# 1.Set view's Frame from a string.
 ## example0: the beginning.
 ```objc
 UIView *view1 = [[UIView alloc] init];